JhumaMondal13/Sales-Data-Analytics/README.md

 I've just completed my very first project: a dynamic Sales Data Analytics Dashboard! 📈

-Using powerful tools like MS Excel and Power BI, I've delved deep into our sales data to uncover valuable insights.
+Using powerful tools like MS Excel and Power BI, I've delved deep into our sales data to uncover valuable insights.Purpose: Analyze sales data to identify trends, top-selling products, and revenue metrics for business decision-making.
 Here are a few highlights:

 🌟 **Top Product:** The MacBook Pro laptop takes the crown as our best-selling product. 🏆